Select2Plan: Training-Free ICL-Based Planning through VQA and Memory Retrieval

 We also investigate how different data sources can affect the performance of S2P.
 In TPV scenario, we evaluate the performance of context coming from three different sources: same deployment scenario and same rooms, same scenario, different rooms same scenario, humans as demonstrators and finally, different scenario and different robotic support (online data).

 Our In-Context Learning (ICL) approach demonstrated significant improvements in the TPV scenario.
 The highest Trajectory Score (TS) achieved was 270.70 in context scenario A, which allows unrestricted retrieval from the database, compared to the baseline zero-shot approach, which scored 147.82.
-This represents a 54.6% improvement, indicating that our model can effectively leverage contextual information to enhance navigational accuracy and safety.
+This represents a over 40% improvement, indicating that our model can effectively leverage contextual information to enhance navigational accuracy and safety.
 In addition to the overall TS improvement, the framework showed a remarkable 38% reduction in selecting dangerous points (DS), which indicates locations with a high risk of collision.
 This reduction is crucial for real-world applications, where safety and reliable navigation are paramount.
-Such performance gains were consistent across different context scenarios, further highlighting the versatility and adaptability of the proposed ap- proach.
+Such performance gains were consistent across different context scenarios, further highlighting the versatility and adaptability of the proposed approach.
+What is really interesting is the ability to generalize cross embodiement using as instance demos of other robots or humans walking.